bogstandard/rl-weather/README.md

 Lightning is off by default for safety reasons.

 ## Brief
+Dreamt up while afk fishing on Barbarian Village's riverbanks; this plugin will give you rain, thunder and snow.
 The Runescape from my childhood had weather, I'm sure of it.

-Dreamt up while afk fishing on Barbarian Village's riverbanks; this plugin aims to make that memory reality.

-I've tried to keep things old school, so if you want to contribute to the code; keep that in mind.

 ## Config
 You can change most things; wind speed, thickness of droplets, dithering (falling sway), colour, speed of falling etc.